Blog > Cattle Stations

 More Than Just Food

-It's a reminder that station cooks do more than feed hungry workers – they create the memories (and weight gain!) that last a lifetime.
+It’s a reminder that station cooks do more than feed hungry workers – they create the memories (and weight gain!) that last a lifetime.
+Many people still miss those special smoko moments and the cooks who made them memorable.

 The Legends Behind the Ovens